So, you’ve just completed a project for a client. You’re waiting for them to pay you for all the work you’ve done.

 - Tell them why you are calling

-- Avoid bringing up anything not related to the payment
+- Avoid bringing up anything not related to invoice payment

 - Speak clearly and politely